google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 application with the push service) and we've covered the headers used to send an encrypted payload.

-There are some additional headers that can be used by Push Services to alter the behavior of the send messages.
+There are additional headers that Push Services use to alter the behavior of sent messages.
 Some of these headers are required, while others are optional.

 ### TTL Header

-This is a **required header**.
+**Required**

-TTL (or time to live) should be an integer for the number of seconds you want your push message to live on the push service before it's delivered.
+TTL (or time to live) is an integer specifying the number of seconds you want your push message to live on the push service before it's delivered.
 If the TTL is expired, the message will be removed from the Push Service queue and it won't be delivered.